Ryan Aplin: 2011

 Aplin and the Red Wolves thrived in 2011 under new head coach Hugh Freeze.
 Arkansas State would finish 10-3 and 8-0 in conference play, and Aplin would pass for 3,588 yards while earning 588 on the ground, scoring 19 passing touchdowns and 10 rushing touchdowns.
 Aplin was named Sun Belt Conference Player of the Year for his performance during the 2011 season.

 2012

-Arkansas State, a producer of many big-time coaches during this period, would replace Hugh Freeze (who accepted the head coach position at Ole Miss) with Auburn offensive coordinator Gus Malzahn.
+Arkansas State replaced Hugh Freeze (who accepted the head coach position at Ole Miss) with Auburn offensive coordinator Gus Malzahn.
 Malzahn, who guided the Tigers' offense to a national championship in 2010 with Heisman Trophy-winning quarterback Cam Newton, proved successful with Ryan Aplin as well.
 Arkansas State again finished 10-3 with now a 7-1 conference record, winning the Sun Belt Conference Championship.
 Aplin threw for a career-best 24 touchdowns with a career-low 4 interceptions, also rushing for 438 yards and 6 touchdowns.
 Aplin repeated as Sun Belt Conference Player of the Year in 2012.
 He also won the MVP award for the 2013 GoDaddy.com Bowl, after the Red Wolves defeated the Kent State Golden Flashes 17-13.
-Malzahn would parlay this season with the Red Wolves into the head coach position at Auburn following this season, taking them to the BCS national championship game during his first season.